rogerkeays/vimjournal/README.md

     >        record  context
     @        record  place
     :        record  data, url
-    &n       record  skips, used to indicate a log entry overlaps the n following ones
+    &n       record  skips (used to indicate a record's duration overlaps the `n` following records)

 All tags support a reverse-hierarchy syntax using `:` like this: `@melbourne:australia`, `@sydney:australia`, `@opera-house:sydney:melbourne`.
 This is useful for project tags: `=unchecked:jamaica`, `=fluent:jamaica` etc. The reverse-hierarchy is used so we use code-completion instead of writing them out in full.
-Nobody wants to do that.

 ## Usage in VIM

-Add [vimjournal.vim](https://raw.githubusercontent.com/rogerkeays/vimjournal/main/vimjournal.vim) to your `$HOME/.vim/ftdetect` directory.
-You can also symlink it to your github clone of this project if you chose.
+Add [vimjournal.vim](https://raw.githubusercontent.com/rogerkeays/vimjournal/main/vimjournal.vim) to your `$HOME/.vim/ftdetect` directory and edit a file ending in `.log`.

-In addition to syntax highlighting, *vimjournal* adds up the following shortcut keys:
+In addition to syntax highlighting, *vimjournal* sets up the following shortcut keys:

-    <C-t> append a record
+    <C-t> append a new record at the end of the file
-    <TAB> open and close a detailed record
+    <TAB> open and close an expanded record
+    <TAB> code completion in insert mode: backwards search (especially useful for tags)
+    <S-TAB> code completion in insert mode: forward search (especially useful for tags)
     <C-l> browse the journal's directory
     <C-o> open a new record below the current one (compact logs only)
     <C-x> insert a ✘ in insert mode